anthonygore/interactive/public/codetorial/tutorials/ref-reactive/steps/03/content.md

 <h1>{{ count }}</h1> <!--correct-->
 ```

-In the code editor, we've moved the click handler into a method and out of the template, therefore we increment `count.value` not `count` like we did in the template.
+In the code editor, we've moved the click handler into a method `increment` and out of the template.

+Note that this method uses `count.value` not `count` like we did in the template.

 ```js
 const increment = () => {